avelinoschz/avelinoschz/README.md

 **`Software Engineer by ☀️, Digital Wizard by 🌑`**

 I am a software engineer with knowledge in digital art and audio-visual.
 I have a passion for creating stuff digitally.
 Currently, I'm specializing in all backend stuff, specially working with Go.
-Sometimes I play around with cloud infra and I'm looking forward to learn more about low-level programming and game engines.
+Sometimes I play around with cloud infra and I'm looking forward to learn more about low-level and game engines.
 Newest interest in competitive programming too.

 ![dancing-gopher](assets/dancing-gopher.gif)